BlockchainCommons/GordianWallet-iOS/README.md

 ### Multi-Signature

 By default *FullyNoded 2* will create a 2 of 3 mutlisignature wallet whereby all three seeds are created locally.
 One seed is converted to BIP39 words for the user to record securely for recovery purposes and then deleted forever from the device.
 The app will then create a wallet on your node and utilizes the `importmulti` command to import 2,000 BIP84 private keys to your nodes wallet so that it may sign for one of the two required signatures.
 The third seed is saved locally to your device as a BIP39 mnemonic.
 When it comes to spending again we utilize `walletcreatefundedpsbt` on your node to handle coin selection, and fee optimization.
 Your node will then sign the psbt and pass it to the app at which time the app will sign for the second signature locally.
-With this set up a user may lose either their node, device or the BIP39 back up recovery words and still be able to spend their bitcoin.
+With this set up a user may lose either their node, device or the BIP39 back up recovery words and still be able to spend their Bitcoin.
 In a future release the app will allow multiple levels of security including 2fa and wallet.dat encryption which would mean even if an attacker got hold of your device they would *also* need your decryption password to spend funds.

 ### Importing a Wallet